Eurocode 8: Design of structures for earthquake resistance

-In the Eurocode series of European standards (EN) related to construction, Eurocode 8: Design of structures for earthquake resistance (abbreviated EN 1998 or, informally, EC 8) describes how to design structures in seismic zone, using the limit state design philosophy.
+The Eurocode series of European standards (EN) related to construction, Eurocode 8: Design of structures for earthquake resistance (abbreviated EN 1998 or, informally, EC 8), describes how to design structures in seismic zones, using the limit state design philosophy.
 It was approved by the European Committee for Standardization (CEN) on 23 April 2004.
 Its purpose is to ensure that in the event of earthquakes: